ash05051995/example-x86/README.md

-# KeyAuth-CPP-Example x86

-KeyAuth C++ example for the https://keyauth.cc authentication system.

-The source code of the static library for KeyAuth is here https://github.com/KeyAuth/keyauth-cpp-library

 # Example Information

 Main tool used hex editor, to modify .text values of our application, by replacing the correct bytes with random bytes.
 Sadly the x86 lib struggles for support with certain functions within auth.cpp to my own knowledge, feel free to correct me if I'm wrong.